 The Surface Water Utility offers rebates up to $2,000 for Shoreline home or business owners to install a rain garden or native vegetation landscaping on their property.
 These features are part of a natural approach to managing rainwater flows and seek to mimic forested conditions by allowing rainwater to soak into the soils.

 Trees for Rail is a collaboration between Sound Transit, the City of Shoreline, and King Conservation District (KCD) to re-green the Lynnwood Link light rail corridor with native trees and shrubs as it passes through the City of Shoreline.
 Eligible residents along the corridor can receive native trees and shrubs installed by KCD experts, free of charge.
 KCD will help maintain the plantings for 3 years after installation.
 KCD is a non-regulatory natural resources agency that works with landowners on a voluntary basis to steward their natural resources.

-The Project will focus on three City of Shoreline neighborhoods (Ballinger, North City, and Ridgecrest) where on-site planting of landscape screening buffers is limited.
+The project originally focused on three City of Shoreline neighborhoods (Ballinger, North City, and Ridgecrest) where on-site planting of landscape screening buffers is limited.
+In 2022, the project service area was expanded to include almost 2,400 properties in additional neighborhoods (Echo Lake, Meridian Park, and Parkwood).
 In these areas, trees, native shrubs, and groundcovers will be made available to corridor-adjacent homes to develop buffers on selected private property.

 The project will deliver native plant landscaping, residential yard habitat enhancement services, and in some cases, street tree planting for private homeowners in the impacted neighborhoods.
 Establishment of native plants for habitat enhancement in residential yards will be facilitated through basic landscaping consultations in combination with voluntary agreements that lead to installation of selected species.